Eadam42/se_project_aroundtheus/README.md

 **Description**

 This project is the first time I ever implemented media queries so the transitions are a bit rough.
-It is a basic responsive page detailing different locations across the U.S.
+It is a basic responsive page detailing different locations across the U.S.For this project I used grid and flexbox for responive design.
+I started the basic layout at 1220px, then made media queries for 2 different resolutions( a medium size resolution at 872px and small size resolution at 320px ).

 **Video Link**
 here is the link for my scree recording detailing my project